 Use the savings for other things

-After you pay off your short-term car loan, you can use the money for something else, like savings, investment or anything else you may need.
+When you save on your short-term car loan, you can use the money for vacations, investments or anything else you may need.
 You can then drive with the peace of mind that you spent as little as possible on the loan.

 Higher monthly payments